-Knowing that adoption is a life-changing, lifelong experience, we stress preparation and education for everyone involved.
-Your domestic adoption counselor will serve as your guide and assist in your home study assessment.
+Knowing that adoption is a life-changing, lifelong experience, we emphasize preparation and education.
+Your adoption counselor will serve as your guide.

-The Cradle embraces an open adoption philosophy for domestic adoption placements.
-With the best interests of the child in mind, birthparents and adoptive parents meet and agree to forge an ongoing relationship.
-The more you learn about all the benefits of open adoption, the more you will understand it’s benefits for all members of the adoption circle.
+The Cradle embraces an open adoption philosophy, including contact for domestic adoption placements.
+With the best interests of the child in mind, birth parents and adoptive parents meet and agree to forge an ongoing relationship.
+The more you learn about open adoption, the more you will understand it’s benefits for all members of the adoption circle.

-Attend a General Adoption Information Meeting at any of our locations throughout the Chicago, Illinois area.
-These meetings provide an overview of The Cradle’s adoption programs, introduction to open adoption (for domestic adoption), and include an opportunity for questions.
+Attend an Adoption Information Meeting for an overview of The Cradle’s adoption programs, an introduction to open adoption and an opportunity to ask questions.

-Meet with your personal adoption counselor who will discuss your interest in adoption.
+Meet with your adoption counselor for your initial consultation.

-Create your Profile to introduce your family to potential birthparents.
-Your Profile will contain information and photos of yourselves, family and friends.
-This is your first introduction to potential birthparents and will help them to understand a little about what it would be like for their child to live with your family.
-Your Profile (see some examples) will be shown to birthparents who are considering adoption.
+Create a profile to introduce your family to expectant parents.
+Your profile will contain information and photos of yourself, family and friends.
+This is your first introduction to expectant parents to help them understand what it would be like for their child to live with your family.

 Expectant parents considering placing a child for adoption meet with prospective adoptive parents and their counselors.
 A Match Meeting is an opportunity to learn about one another and begin discussing the open adoption relationship.

 The Cradle works with expectant parents making a voluntary adoption plan.
 The children who are adopted through our programs are not wards of the state.
 Surrenders are signed around the time of placement.
 Surrenders in Illinois are final and irrevocable.
 An expectant parent may change their mind at any time up until signing of surrenders.
 Additionally, you will complete paperwork with your counselor on the day of placement.